sonwh98/infamous/README.md

 The externs file is nowhere near finished.
 PRs greatly appreciated

-Before running your code through advanced animations, be sure to set
+Before running your code through advanced compilation, be sure to set

 ```
 :closure-warnings {:externs-validation :off